-E-mail address: alejandro.almeida@unir.net (A. Almeida), juanmanuel.martin@unir.net (J.-M. Martín-Álvarez).
+E-mail address: alejandro.almeida@unir.net (A. Almeida), juanmanuel.martin@unir.net (J.-M. Martín-Álvarez). contributes to building a better customer relationship management strategy [5].

 Regarding the use of digital platforms, it must be taken into consideration that potential students are saturated with information from many sources.
 Immersed in an environment of over-information [6] they do not only receive information about university degrees, and pursuing a postgraduate degree is not even a primary need in many cases [7], [8].
 Unsurprisingly in this context, there is a high probability that potential students will not notice or ignore the publicity they receive from universities.
 Thus, it is very important for the Universities to know their target customers well in order to access them effectively [9].
 As mentioned above, postgraduate training may not be a primary need, so knowing customers well is essential to sales maximization [10]-[12].